mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!!typed-sm-lc/ExprStage3.hs "data ExprHandler ::" "ECase ::" "sumExample ::"
 ```

-Note that we're still using string lambdas, so there's still an element of
+Note that we're still using string binders, so there's still an element of
 unsafety here... we give that the variable name is `"value"` and that it is a
 `TInt`, but when we later refer to the variable with `EVar STInt "value"`, it
 isn't type-checked that refer to it with the correct type.
 The compiler would